Fabriciolk/JavaFX-Animations/README.md

     Shape3D shape = new Box(0.03, 0.03, 0.03);
     // Attach each Shape3D in parent Group node parentGroupNode.getChildren().add(shape);
-    // Add a new rain drop in rain instance using shape3D and rotations rain.addRainDrop(new RainDrop(shape));
+    // Add a new rain drop in rain instance using shape3D rain.addRainDrop(new RainDrop(shape));
 }